BasicWolf/archived-concrete-settings/docs/index.rst

 class.
 The setting attributes are descriptors of type :class:`Setting <concrete_settings.Setting>`.
-However a developer does not need to declare each setting explicitly.
+The catch is that a developer does not need to declare each setting explicitly.
-For example, the following two definitons are identical:
+For example, the following two definitions are identical:

 .. code-block::